Westpac Foreign Currency Account Review

 The first thing you’re likely to notice with a Westpac foreign currency account is that there are no monthly fees for your account.
 However, there are some fees you’ll need to know about regarding different transactions.

-Unlike many banking options which charge a range of convoluted and difficult to

-    understand fees for different banking transactions, Westpac makes it easy to

-    understand the different fees you can expect to pay with their account.
+Unlike many banking options which charge a range of convoluted and difficult to understand fees for different banking transactions, Westpac makes it easy to understand the different fees you can expect to pay with their account.

 Outward transfers cost $20 each while inward transfers cost $12.
-Keep in mind

-    that these fees are the rates you’ll pay when banking through Westpac Live.
-If

-    you’d prefer to conduct business in person, at one of Westpac’s branches, you

-    can expect to pay a bit more in fees.
+Keep in mind that these fees are the rates you’ll pay when banking through Westpac Live.
+If you prefer to conduct business in person at one of Westpac’s branches, you can pay a bit more in fees.

 Foreign exchange rates are volatile and subject to change at a moment’s notice.

-    If you’re new to banking in foreign currencies, it can be a harrowing

-    experience.
-The best way to navigate foreign exchange rates is with an exchange

-    rate calculator.
-That way, you can ensure that you’ll be completing your

-    transactions at times when the rates are most favourable.
+If you’re new to banking in foreign currencies, it can be a harrowing experience.
+The best way to navigate foreign exchange rates is with an exchange rate calculator.
+That way, you can ensure that you’ll be completing your transactions at times when the rates are most favourable.

 If you’re feeling uneasy about making transactions on your own based on current exchange rates, you can always stop into one of Westpac’s branches.
 There, a Westpac representative will be able to provide you with the expertise you need for your transactions.

 How to Apply for An Account

 If you decide that opening an account with Westpac is a smart choice for your business, opening an account is easy.